 9. Referral Programs

 Referral programs are, according to ReferralCandy.com, ways to “reward existing customers for snaring word-of-mouth and incentivize new customers to try out your brand.”
-Ultimately, this increases revenue long-term and – you guessed it – increases brand awareness!
+You should incorporate them into your brand awareness strategies because they ultimately increase revenue long-term.

 10. Live Your Beliefs